 A new Domestic Violence Law came into effect on December 29th, 2015.
 The Coercive Control offence carries a maximum penalty of five years imprisonment and a fine and can be invoked if a victim suffers serious alarm or distress that impacts their day-to-day activities or if they fear violence on a least two occasions.
 Click here for a recent related news article.

 Cedar Network, a Scottish charity that works with mothers and children who are survivors of domestic abuse, provides a succinct but thorough outline of coercive control citing Evan Stark’s work.
 Evan Stark, the founder of one of the first US battered women’s shelters, is a sociologist, forensic social worker and researcher who wrote the award-winning book, Coercive Control: The Entrapment of Women in Personal Life (Oxford,2007).

 The following excerpt is taken from Cedar Network and can be found online here.

 ‘Coercive control is a term developed by Evan Stark to help us understand domestic abuse as more than a “fight”.
-It is a pattern of behaviour which seeks to take away the victim’s liberty or freedom, to strip away their sense of self.
-It is not just women’s bodily integrity which is violated but also their human rights.
+It is a pattern of behaviour that seeks to take away the victim’s liberty or freedom, to strip away their sense of self.
+It is not just women’s bodily integrity that is violated but also their human rights.

 Traditionally, domestic violence has been understood to be an incident or series of incidents of physical violence perpetrated by a partner or ex-partner.
 Indeed, sometimes it is understood to be a fight between partners.